-WHETHER you play football, swim, enjoying going for a run or love to play tennis it’s likely that you’ve picked up the occasional injury or two.
-Most of the yogis I teach at The Village Yoga have an injury or two.
+Whether you play football, surf, enjoy going for a run or love to play tennis it’s likely that you’ve picked up some injuries along the way.

-Yoga can go a long way to keeping your body pain-free and regular practice will keep you lean, strong and flexible, making injuries less prevalent.
+Yoga can go a long way to keeping your body pain-free and regular sessions will keep you lean, strong and flexible – making injuries less prevalent.

-When you hold a pose for more than a minute – you are restoring and rebuilding the connective tissue in your body and this in turns make your body less likely to get hurt whilst doing physical activities.
+When you hold a pose for more than a minute – you are restoring and rebuilding the connective tissue in your body and this in turn makes your body less likely to get hurt whilst doing physical activities.

 Here, I choose the one yoga pose for all athletes – no matter what your chosen sport is.